bitaxeorg/ultraHex/readme.md

 ## V304 Modification
 The Vcore regulator output doesn't have enough bulk capacitance, and the regulator won't run in a stable mode.
-In order to fix this, you can hack on a couple Aluminium Polymer electrolytic capacitors.
-See this diagram for the location and part numbers.
+In order to fix this, you can hack on a couple 180 uF Aluminium Polymer electrolytic capacitors.
+See this diagram for the schematic and part numbers.
+The specified parts have wire leads, and you can solder one on each side of the board across the existing ceramic output caps.

 ![v304 modification](doc/v304-fix.png)